eecs581comrades/battleship/README.md

 ### Testing Locally
 To run a local version of the server, open a terminal in this (the top level) folder and run `npm run server`.
 This will launch a local build of the server at https://localhost:5100.
 You can check to see if the server is running by visiting that url in any web browser and ensuring a page is displayed that says the server is operational.

-For more information on the server, how to modify it, and what it does, please see the [Server README.md](./back/README.md) file.
-The Server README file will also describe how to deploy your own branch of this repository to render.com to mimic our setup.

 ## The Client